-Eurex Clearing Messaging Interfaces Connectivity Eurex Clearing
+Eurex Clearing Messaging Interfaces Connectivity B: AMQP Programming Guide Eurex Clearing

-B: AMQP Programming Guide

-As of 28.05.2021

-Page 39 of 58

 The C++ Qpid API requires all certificates to be stored in a certificate database created by NSS certutil utility.
 Creating the database and importing the certificates into it can be achieved with few steps.8 The database will be stored in the subdirectory <cert_dir> of the current directory.
 Following command creates the empty database.
 It will ask for a password to protect it.